justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; One previous implementation of MCTS is by the researchers at Google Deepmind when developing AlphaGo [[2]](#7-references).
 Their method was based on treating the game of go like a search tree, where they would store the action value (i.e., how strong the move is), visit count, and prior probability for each move (e.g., "leaf").
 This allowed the model to visit infrequently made moves with higher probability, followed by a playout in order to collect a sample action value.
 However, since in Catan the board is randomly chosen, the idea of designing a search tree relative to board position seemed ineffective.
 The sample space is patently too large.
 One could try to program a MCTS algorithm which takes into account how often each individual move occurs, regardless of the board position, but I decided upon something simpler.

 &emsp; I constructed a more naive version of MCTS: I gave each move a 1/1000 chance of being chosen randomly, and if a move was in fact selected, then the rest of the game was played out without a random move.
-Note that I deleted previous predictions before this move, as they were no longer relevent to the current game; it may be better to keep them and simply forget the turn in which the random move was made.
+Note that I deleted previous predictions before this move, as they were no longer relevant to the current game; it may be better to keep them and simply forget the turn in which the random move was made.
 I decided upon this probability as it provided an approximate 30% chance that a setup move would be picked, i.e., one of the initial settlements or roads; it also yields a good distribution of middle to late game random moves, in practice.

 &emsp; A downside to my MCTS algorithm is that it causes random spikes in error when training.
 This is because when the network enters an explored region of the sample space, its final prediction can be drastically wrong.
 Furthermore, there are less sample points to average over before computing the error, exacerbating this problem.
 To combat this issue, I exploited a variety methods that I explain in further detail later: decreasing the learning rate, increasing the number of samples before computing the loss, using a Huber loss, and gradient clipping.